 Now, biodiversity mapping is becoming even more important to the future of commercial and political models.
 As technology advances and digitisation increases, habitat knowledge is becoming more accessible to organisations.
 With this support, global entities have the ability to make environmentally conscious and sustainable decisions.

 Mapping the earth is an age-old activity.
 It began as a purely analogue process, putting pen to paper based on what’s in front of your eyes.
 Over time physical field studies were performed to build up maps and analysis of what we could access.

 Aerial imagery was the next stage of development.
 People could use planes to actively fly over land and water taking images and mapping on sight.
 This allowed access to more areas than before and getting a new perspective on the land.
 However, this process requires a lot of man hours, is expensive to carry out and still doesn’t unlock global access.

-What kinds of technology exists that can be used for habitat mapping?
+What kinds of technology exists that can be used for biodiversity mapping?

-That’s why multiple technologies and data fusion techniques have advanced in response to this challenge and can be used in habitat mapping:
+That’s why multiple technologies and data fusion techniques have advanced in response to this challenge and can be used in biodiversity mapping: